nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

   * support for JSON-LD
 * use of ```<request>``` / ```<response>``` wrapper tags can be configured for each service
   * service provider decides whether to use wrappers or not, consumer end must be configured accordingly
+* support for encryption/decryption of message content.
+More information and instructions for configuration can be found in [encryption documentation](Encryption.md).
 * new REST services can be added through configuration - no coding needed

 #### Consumer Gateway